Please ensure Javascript is enabled for purposes of website accessibility

 Consortia, Cooperatives, and Networks

-WFPL is a member of the Massachusetts Library System.
-It is also a founding member of the Minuteman Library Network.
-The main purpose of membership in cooperatives is resource sharing for better access to information and library materials.
-WFPL’s memberships in both the state-funded MLS and the nonprofit automated MLN cluster means a larger selection of materials for our patrons.
+The Library is a member of the state-funded Massachusetts Library System (MLS).
+It is also a founding member of the automated Minuteman Library Network (MLN).
+One of the main benefits of membership in local, state and regional library cooperatives is reciprocal borrowing and resource sharing enabling expanded access to information and library materials.
+As such, the Library’s memberships in both MLS and MLN offers the advantage of providing patrons with access to a much wider selection of print and non-print materials in a wide variety of formats.

 Review of Collection Development Policy